 Goal 7: Strengthen parent/guardian participation and engagement in students' academic development.

 The District will collect, assess, analyze, and monitor key indicators of parent/guardian participation and engagement in students' academic development.
 These indicators need to be discussed, revised as needed, and approved by the DELACs and school site ELACs.
-Possible indicators include: 1) attendance at parent/teacher conferences, 2) parent survey (e.g., School Experience Survey) response rates, and positive ratings and 3) parent orientation to and consistent support for advanced academic opportunities
+Possible indicators include: 1) attendance at parent/teacher conferences, 2) parent survey (e.g., School Experience Survey) response rates, and positive ratings and 3) parent orientation to and consistent support for advanced academic opportunities services.

-Goal 8: Reduce disproportional referral to and identification of ELs for special education services.
-Similar to LAUSD, WAHS is continually working to improve the way ELs are referred to and identified for special education services.
 Training for Student Success Team (SST) members and special education staff are conducted regularly to ensure that ELs with disabilities are properly identified.
 This includes using WAHS identified screening and diagnostic instruments that assess the students' abilities in ways that are not confounded with English language proficiency.
 WAHS will collect data on the number and percent of all students participating in specific special education services annually.
 These data will be examined as a function of the students' language status and their representation in the general population.